kiwicom/orbit/src/Slider/README.md

 * With Histogram, it's recommended to use also `histogramDescription` property, where you should display the total count of selected data from the array.
 For it, you can use the [`calculateCountOf`](#calculatecountof) function.

 ## Functional specs
+* When you use range type of the `Slider` component, you should specify `ariaLabel` property as array of labels.
+For instance: `["First handle", "Second handle]`.
+If you use simple `Slider`, just one string (not array) is enough.
 * In every case of using the `Slider` component on **mobile devices**, the `Slider` should be wrapped in the [`Popover`](../Popover).
 For instance like this:
 ```jsx
 const MobileSlider = () => {